PREMIER VISION - Quality Eye Care in Houston, Texas

 Schedule an appointment with one of our optometrists to see how we can help you get the best prescription for your eyes.
 Elevate your eye care to the next level with PREMIER VISION.

 Eye Exams & Optometry Services in Houston, Texas

 At PREMIER VISION we welcome patients of all ages to our comfortable optometry office.
 Our warm and trusted eye doctors provide personalized optical and medical eye care services.
 They understand that vision care requirements change based on one’s age, lifestyle and overall health conditions.
 This allows them to become familiar with each individual patient in order to customize eye exams and treatment options.

 Our family eye care services include comprehensive eye exams for kids, adults and seniors.
-We also provide vision therapy, myopia control with MiSight lenses, dry eye management, Lasik surgery consultations, and treatment of age-related eye diseases such as glaucoma, diabetic retinopathy and macular degeneration.
+We also provide Lasik consultations, vision therapy, myopia control with MiSight lenses and specialty contact lenses with Scleral or hybrid lenses.
+Each doctor is Board-Certified by the American Board of Optometry and specializes in the diagnosis and management of age-related eye diseases such as dry eye, cataracts, glaucoma, diabetic retinopathy and macular degeneration.
 Located conveniently in Northwest Houston, we offer hours to suit every family’s schedule including Saturday appointments.